Subhaaaash/ESP-NOW_Rover/README.md

 3. Two 1s lipo cells
 4. 3D printed chassis (or any chassis of your choice).

-First step would be modify the servo motors to achieve continious rotaion.
+First step would be modify the servo motors to achieve continuous rotaion.
 Refer this video: https://www.youtube.com/watch?v=O_brwlF283c

 STL file for the chassis can be found here : https://www.printables.com/model/160897-fpv-micro-rc-car/files?lang=de